top of page

 Imagine you financed a car for £15,000 over four years.
 The broker set an interest rate of 10%, while the lowest available rate for someone with your credit profile was 5%.
 This means you would have paid around £2,000 more than someone receiving a 5% loan (the exact figure depends on how quickly you paid off the loan).
 If this difference was due to a DCA payment to the broker, you could claim back the overpayment plus 8% statutory interest.

-We are a claims management company that can help establish and process claims on behalf of consumers to recover compensation against various types of lenders.
+We are a claims management company and receive payments from our partnered firms for our services.
 You do not need to use a claims management company to make your complaint to your lender or the Financial Ombudsman for free.

 bottom of page